AlbericTrancart/doom/readme.txt

-A simple C++ project demonstrating the raycasting method.
+A simple C++ project (a Doom-like game) demonstrating the raycasting method.